 Upon retirement in 1978, he was able to once again pursue his passion for collecting seeds and pods.
 Over the next twenty years, he and his wife logged over 200,000 miles in the quest for seeds, traveling to every U.S. state, Central and South America, Europe, Tahiti, Fiji, the Canary Islands, Australia and New Zealand.
 He visited many notable collections, corresponded with collectors including the renowned German botanist Felix Hohmann, and by trading with other collectors was able to further enrich his collection.

-Emil and his second wife Hazel welcomed visitors of all ages at their home in Lincoln City, Oregon.
-Although several arboretums around the country were interested in the seed collection, he chose to give it to OSU because it was his alma mater and where he was first inspired to collect seeds.
+Emil and his second wife, Hazel, welcomed visitors of all ages at their home in Lincoln City, Oregon.
+Although several arboretums around the country were interested in the seed collection, he chose to give it to OSU because his alma mater was where he was first inspired to collect seeds.
 Zivney donated his collection and funds to build display cases in 1992 and the collection of seeds and pods was picked up from their home in Lincoln City, Oregon in 1993 and installed at the OSU Seed Lab.